 1. Discussion of preventive dental care

-It is important to protect your child’s teeth and gums from the start with preventive dental care.
+It is important to protect your child’s teeth and gums from the start with preventive dental care and Caring Dentist in Frisco TX knows the responsibility..
 This includes regular visits to the dentist, as well as daily brushing and flossing.
 Your pediatric dentist can provide instructions on the correct brushing and flossing technique for your child’s age and development level.
 During your child’s visits, the dentist will check for signs of plaque, cavities, and gum disease.
 Your pediatric dentist can also provide tips on healthy diets and nutrition to help your child maintain their oral health.
 In addition, your pediatric dentist can apply fluoride treatments, sealants, and other preventive measures to protect your child’s teeth and gums.

 2. Overview of available treatments